ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 If you make multiple changes to the documentation, or add more than a line to it, before you open a pull request, please:

 #.
 Check that your text follows our :ref:`style_guide`.
 #.
-Test your changes for rST errors
+Test your changes for rST errors.
 #.
 Build the page, and preferably the entire documentation site, locally.

 To work with documentation on your local machine, you need the following packages installed: